 Looking for a sauce recipe that instantly flavors your grilled meat, fish and seafood, or vegetables?
 Then, you must try this quick and easy lemon garlic butter sauce.

-My recipe for this sauce is based on the traditional Beurre Blanc sauce that is made by combining butter with either vinegar or a wine reduction
+My recipe for this sauce is based on the traditional Beurre Blanc sauce that combines butter with either vinegar or a wine reduction.

-The consistency of this sauce is runny but it is thick enough to coat food nicely.
-This recipe will give you approximately 2 cups of Lemon Garlic Butter Sauce.
+The consistency of this sauce is runny, but it is thick enough to coat food nicely.
+This recipe will give you approximately 2 cups of Garlic Butter Sauce.
 You can easily halve, double, or triple the recipe.

-So the next time your menu includes grilled chicken, grilled shrimp or salmon, pan-seared scallops, or grilled vegetables, do yourself a favor and give Lemon Garlic Butter Sauce a try.
+So the next time your menu includes grilled chicken, shrimp or salmon, pan-seared scallops, or grilled vegetables, do yourself a favor and try this creamy lemon butter sauce.